StefanoPernat/iOS-Programming/README.md

 Learned about Autolayout, through Interface Builder I learned how to use Autolayout for making the layout consistent on multiple resolution and screen sizes.
 I also practiced creating views programmatically, in this way I learned about iOS views hierarchy.

+> **Bronze Challenge**: Remove all the constraints from **View Conroller** interface and then add them back in.
+Try to do this without consulting the book.